Fee & Capital Optimization

 Use the low-fee category page if you want a quick ranking path before you narrow down to two exchanges.

-A better decision flow for Binance, Bybit, and OKX
+A cleaner way to choose between Binance, Bybit, and OKX

 Use Binance as the broad benchmark if you want a large all-round platform.
 Compare Bybit and OKX more closely if trader workflow and futures context matter more.